 As your care providers, we will discuss all pain management options available for labour prior to the birth of your baby.
 If you wish to have pain medication in labour, including an epidural, your midwife will work with you and the health care team to facilitate this.

 Most breastfeeding families benefit from a combination of education, social support and medical care.
-We can provide all three.
-There is no charge to you and our services are available for children of any age.
+We can provide all three and there is no charge to you.

 Postpartum Clinic Schedule